 Methods of instruction

-Within the different teaching methods are specific methods of instruction.
+Within the different ways of teaching, there are specific methods of instruction.

-For the teacher-centered approach, these methods of instructions are used
+For the teacher-centred approach, these methods of instruction are used.

 a.
 Direct instruction (low tech)

-This is the traditional teaching strategy that relies on explicit teaching through lectures, scripted lesson plans, and teacher-led demonstrations.
+This is the usual teaching strategy that includes sharing knowledge by conducting lectures, following the lesson plan scripts, and leading demonstrations.

-This method does not factor in student preferences or opportunities for other types of learning.
+This teaching method does not factor in student preferences or opportunities for other types of learning.

 b.
 Flipped classrooms (high tech)